mattcarpenter/mpu6050-dmp/README.md

 # MPU6050-dmp

 Quick and dirty Node.js module for reading DMP-processed yaw/pitch/roll and rotation data from an MPU6050.

-This module has been developed and tested on a BeagleBone Black but will likely work on a Raspberry Pi as well with a slight modification (detailed below).
+This module has been developed and tested on a BeagleBone Black but should also work on a Raspberry Pi as well.

 ## Install